flexkube/libflexkube/README.md

 make vagrant-e2e-run
 ```

 This command will create testing virtual machine, compile Flexkube Terraform provider inside it and then use Terraform to create Kubernetes cluster.
-At the end of the tests, `kubeconfig` file with admin access to the cluster will be copied to the project's root directory, which allows further inspection.
+At the end of the tests, `kubeconfig` file with admin access to the cluster will be copied to the `e2e` directory, which allows further inspection.

 If you don't have `kubectl` available on host, following command can be executed to spawn shell in E2E container on virtual machine, which contains additional tools like `kubectl` or `helm` binaries and comes with `kubeconfig` predefined, to ease up testing:
 ```sh